Chervil: The Delicate French Herb

 What is Chervil?

-Chervil is best used fresh to garnish salads, soups, omelettes, and sauces.
-Its tender leaves provide a mild, aromatic flavour that pairs well with eggs, potatoes, fish, and poultry.
-Often combined with parsley, tarragon, or chives in fines herbes blends, chervil loses flavour when dried or overcooked.
+Chervil is best enjoyed fresh, adding a delicate touch to salads, soups, omelettes, and sauces.
+Its tender leaves offer a mild, aromatic flavour that complements eggs, potatoes, fish, and poultry.
+Often paired with parsley, tarragon, or chives in fines herbes blends, chervil loses much of its charm when dried or overcooked.

 Facts about Chervil